ldynia/ldynia/README.md

 #### Live long and Pull Request

 I'm the co-author of [learningapistyles.com][1] published by [O'Reilly][2].
-I'm also an independent consultant, though I prefer the term "a gun for hire" (don't worry, the bullets are meant for troubleshooting).
+I'm also an independent consultant, though I prefer the term "gun for hire" (don't worry, the bullets are meant for troubleshooting).
 I bridge people with technology by doing various forms of software engineering for a living.
 What about you?
 What's your Kung-Foo?

   [1]: https://learningapistyles.com